hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	NOTE: If 'P' (capital P) is used for pasting, then it wont adjust the cell addresses.

-* Try be simple and sane wrt fieldsep and textquote.
+* the program tries to be simple and sane wrt fieldsep and textquote.

 	If fieldsep in cell content, auto protect with text quoting of cell content.